SergiPorti/codewars/README.md

-# codewars
+# Logic exercices
-Codewars Exercices and logic exercices made by me just to practice.
+There are Kata Exercices and competition exercices from different pages like aceptaelreto.com and codewars.com